The (History of) Freediving Records

 Streeter held her No Limits record of 2002 for more than two months but was exceeded the same year by Loïc Leferme, who dove 162m.
 Later in 2004, Leferme bettered his own record to 171m.

 For two years from 2005, Nitsch bettered his own record by an astonishing amount of 42 meters, reaching 214m by 2007.
 In 2012, he dove to 253m but suffered an injury in the process.
 During the dive, the athlete temporarily fell asleep due to nitrogen narcosis and consequently missed the planned one-minute underwater decompression stop, which later caused severe decompression sickness and multiple brain strokes.
-With a prognosis of remaining a wheelchair-bound care-dependent patient, Nitsch took the recovery into his own hands, and two years later, against all odds, he is fit, training and deep-freediving again.
+With a prognosis of remaining a wheelchair-bound, care-dependent patient, Nitsch took the recovery into his own hands, and two years later, against all odds, he is fit, training, and freediving again.

-Honourable Mention: As publishers of this article, it simply doesn’t feel right to leave this article without giving credit to the queen of freediving Natalia Molchanova who has 41 World Records, was the first woman to break the -100 meter mark and is the founder of the Molchanovs freediving courses and the education system that we all love now.
-Still, today she is being missed as the freediving Mom for so many top-level athletes.
+Honorable Mention: As publishers of this article, it simply doesn’t feel right to leave this article without crediting the queen of freediving, Natalia Molchanova.
+She has 41 World Records, was the first woman to break the -100 meter mark, and is the founder of the Molchanovs freediving courses and the education system that we all love now.
+Still, today, she is being missed as the freediving Mom for so many top-level athletes.
 Natalia Molchanova was an incredible part of the history of freediving.

 Umberto Pelizzari & Enzo Maiorca